Azure/bicep/docs/tutorial/01-simple-template.md

 The end of the parameter declarations (`= 'eastus'`, `= 'uniquestorage001'`) are *default* values.
 They can be optionally overridden at deployment time.

-Notice the `parameters` can be referenced directly via their name in bicep, compared to requiring `[parameters('location')]` in ARM template JSON.
+Notice the `parameters` can be referenced directly via their name in Bicep, compared to requiring `[parameters('location')]` in ARM template JSON.

 I can use any number of parameter decorators to augment more behavior of the parameter, such as restricting the length.
 Decorators use the `@` character and must be declared directly above the symbol it is decorating.